daattali/shinyjs/README.md

 <h2 id="usage">
 How to use
 </h2>
 A typical Shiny app has a UI portion and a server portion.
-As mentioned above, `useShinyjs()` must be called in the Shiny app's UI, and it's best to include it near the top as a convention.
-For example, here is a minimal Shiny app that uses `shinyjs`:
+`useShinyjs()` must be called in the Shiny app's UI, and it's best to include it near the top as a convention.
+Here is a minimal Shiny app that uses `shinyjs`:

     library(shiny)
     library(shinyjs)